Cayenne Pepper — Nutrients, Health Benefits, and Shopping Tips

 How to store cayenne pepper

-Cayenne pepper should be kept in an airtight container in a cool, dark place.
-A spice cabinet away from heat and light helps preserve its potency.
-Properly stored, cayenne pepper can last up to two years.
+Cayenne pepper should be stored in a sealed container in a cool, dark environment.
+A spice cabinet that is shielded from heat and light helps maintain its strength.
+When stored correctly, cayenne pepper can remain fresh for up to 3-4 years.

 How long does it last?